-Born on September 26, 1898, in Brooklyn, New York, George Gershwin dropped out of school and began playing piano professionally at age 15.
-Within a few years, he was one of the most sought after musicians in America.
-A composer of jazz, opera and popular songs for stage and screen, many of his works are now standards.
-Gershwin died immediately following brain surgery on July 11, 1937, at the age 38.
+George Gershwin dropped out of school and began playing piano professionally at age 15.
+Within a few years, he was one of the most sought after musicians in the United States.
+A composer of jazz, opera, and popular songs for stage and screen, many of his works are now standards.
+Gershwin died immediately following brain surgery on July 11, 1937, at the age of 38.

-George Gershwin was born Jacob Gershowitz on September 26, 1898, in Brooklyn, New York.
-The son of Russian-Jewish immigrants, George began his foray into music at age 11 when his family bought a secondhand piano for George’s older sibling, Ira.
+Gershwin was born Jacob Gershowitz on September 26, 1898, in Brooklyn, New York.
+The son of Russian-Jewish immigrants, Gershwin began his foray into music at age 11 when his family bought a secondhand piano for Gershwin’s older sibling, Ira.

-Throughout his 23-year career, Gerswhin would continually seek to expand the breadth of his influences, studying under an incredibly disparate array of teachers, including Henry Cowell, Wallingford Riegger, Edward Kilenyi and Joseph Schillinger.
+Throughout his 23-year career, Gershwin would continually seek to expand the breadth of his influences, studying under an incredibly disparate array of teachers, including Henry Cowell, Wallingford Riegger, Edward Kilenyi and Joseph Schillinger.

 After dropping out of school at age 15, Gershwin played in several New York nightclubs and began his stint as a “song-plugger” in New York’s Tin Pan Alley.